Litetoken/Litetokens/README.md

   a block.
 * Some ‘data’, imbedded in specially constructed transaction outputs.

-Every Litecoin transaction carrying a Czarcraft transaction has the following possible outputs: zero or more destination outputs, zero or more data outputs, and optional change outputs.
+Every Litecoin transaction carrying a Litetokens transaction has the following possible outputs: zero or more destination outputs, zero or more data outputs, and optional change outputs.
 All data outputs follow all destination outputs.
 Change outputs (outputs after the last data output) have no significance.

-For identification purposes, every Czarcraft transaction’s ‘data’ field is prefixed by the string ‘CZRCRAFT’, encoded in UTF‐8.
-This string is long enough that transactions with outputs containing pseudo‐random data cannot be mistaken for valid Czarcraft transactions .
-In testing (i.e. using the TESTCOIN Czarcraft network on any blockchain), this string is ‘XX’.
+For identification purposes, every Litetokens transaction’s ‘data’ field is prefixed by the string ‘XLTTOKEN’, encoded in UTF‐8.
+This string is long enough that transactions with outputs containing pseudo‐random data cannot be mistaken for valid Litetokens transactions .
+In testing (i.e. using the TESTCOIN Litetokens network on any blockchain), this string is ‘XX’.

-Czarcraft data may be stored in three different types of outputs, or in some combinations of those formats.
+Litetokens data may be stored in three different types of outputs, or in some combinations of those formats.
 All of the data is obfuscated by ARC4 encryption using the public key of the first sender as the encryption key.